The Chain: Background

 Due to the spliced nature of the record (the drums and guitar were the only instruments recorded in each other's company) and its sporadic composition and assembly from different rejected songs, "The Chain" is one of only a few Fleetwood Mac songs whose authorship is credited to all members of the band at the time.
-The finished song has a basic rock structure, although it has two distinct portions: the main verse and chorus, and the outro.
+Nicks maintained that "The Chain" was primarily her song and claimed ownership of the melody and a large portion of the lyrics.
+In an interview with Paul Zollo, Buckingham questioned whether Fleetwood contributed significantly to the song, but acknowledged that all five members nonetheless received writing credits.
+The finished song has a basic rock structure with two distinct portions: the main verse and chorus, and the outro.
 Influences of hard rock, folk, and country are also present.
-The Dobro, a type of resonator guitar, supplies the verse riff.
-The song is in E minor, which is the relative minor key of G major.
-The vocal range is G3 to C5.

 Release and reception

-Rumours garnered widespread critical acclaim upon its release.
-Subsequent analysis of "The Chain" has also led many to cite it as one of the most evocative expressions of the internal fracture among various band members at the time.
-Buckingham and Nicks were ending their years-long relationship at the same time that John and Christine McVie's marriage broke down, as did that of Fleetwood and his wife, Jenny Boyd.
+"The Chain" has received favourable reviews from music critics.
+In his 1977 review for Rumours, Bud Scoppa wrote in Phonograph Record that the song was a "powerful heart-break-rocker credited to the whole band".
+The Guardian and Paste ranked the song number ten and number one, respectively, on their lists of the 30 greatest Fleetwood Mac songs.
+Billboard placed the song sixth out of eleven on its list ranking every track on Rumours, calling the song a cornerstone of Fleetwood Mac's discography and highlighting the "heartbeat-like bass drum" and John McVie's bass playing during the coda.

-In 1997, Fleetwood Mac released a live concert CD/DVD package called The Dance, which featured the reunion of the Rumours-era Fleetwood Mac members.
-The rendition of "The Chain" reached number 30 on the Billboard Mainstream Rock Tracks chart.
-Additionally, the studio version began appearing on the charts in 2009, where it debuted at number 94 in the UK.
-Two years later, the song peaked at number 81.
-In March 2022, the song was certified triple platinum by the British Phonographic Industry (BPI) for sales and streams of over 1,800,000 units.
+In 1997, Fleetwood Mac released a live album called The Dance, which featured the reunion of the Rumours-era Fleetwood Mac members.
+That album's rendition of "The Chain" reached number 30 on the Billboard Mainstream Rock Tracks chart.
+Additionally, the studio version began appearing on the British charts in 2009, where it debuted at number 94.
+Two years later, the song achieved a new peak position of number 81.
+Since then, "The Chain" has returned to the British charts on several occasions; in 2025, it surpassed its old peak position by reaching number 67 in the UK.
+The song has been certified quadruple platinum by the British Phonographic Industry (BPI) for sales and streams of over 2,400,000 units.